ome/devspace/README.md

 The following instructions explain how to deploy a devspace on a Docker host.

+*   Log into the Docker host using ssh

 *   Install the prerequisites [Docker engine](https://docs.docker.com/) and [Docker compose](https://docs.docker.com/compose/) either globally or in a virtual environment:

         $ pip install docker-compose

+*   Create a directory ``/data/username`` and change ownership:

+        $ sudo mkdir /data/username
+        $ sudo chown username /data/username

 *   Clone the ``devspace`` Git repository: